xzjia/guideline/source_en/TutorialSession/index.rst

       - Method of using data during session
     * - | Change account information
       - | Used only within 1 Controller
-      - | Method wherein @SessionAttribute annotation is used
+      - | Method wherein @SessionAttributes annotation is used
     * - | Account information
       - | Used among multiple Controllers
         | Used in authentication process